Accuracy and reliability

 There are no other errors than mistakes in the bookkeeping and time adjustment problems.

-The central government accounting data is received from the Agency for Modernization Ministry of Finance.
+The central government accounting data is received from the Agency for Public Finance and Management.
 All municipalities and regions report their quarterly accounts to Statistics Denmark.
 As the accounting data are delivered directly from the municipalities and regions' own financial management systems and compared with data from prior years, it is assumed that no major measurement errors exist.
 If there are blank or invalid variables or dataset the municipality or region is contacted so new data may be sent.

 Statistics Denmark follows the recommendations on organisation and management of quality given in the Code of Practice for European Statistics (CoP) and the implementation guidelines given in the Quality Assurance Framework of the European Statistical System (QAF).
 A Working Group on Quality and a central quality assurance function have been established to continuously carry through control of products and processes.